 Indian Rocks Beach

-If you’re traveling with young children, Indian Rocks Beach is the best family-friendly beach in the Tampa Bay area.
+If you’re traveling with young children, Indian Rocks Beach is the most family-friendly beach in the Tampa Bay area.
 The sand is extremely soft, making it ideal for children who love to play and build things in the sand.
 The water along the 3-mile beach is also warm and shallow, perfect for swimming.

 Archibald Beach Park

-Beach volleyball is one of the top activities at Archibald Beach Park with several courts located around the beach.
+Beach volleyball is one of the top activities at Archibald Beach Park, with several courts located around the beach.